FREE GUIDE: The Ultimate Southern Thanksgiving!

 How to Make the Best Tuna Salad (Ever!)

-• Step 1 – Add tuna, eggs, celery, red onion, and celery seed to a medium bowl.
+• Step One: Add tuna, eggs, celery, red onion, and celery seed to a medium bowl.

-• Step 2 – In a small bowl or jar, add mayonnaise, lemon juice, salt, and pepper.
+• Step Two: In a small bowl or jar, add mayonnaise, lemon juice, salt, and pepper.
 Mix or shake together.

-• Last but not least – Stir to combine, then taste to adjust the seasoning.
+• Lastly: Stir to combine, then taste to adjust the seasoning.
 Serve immediately or store covered in the refrigerator for up to 3 days.

 Tunsa salad placed on a green lead of lettuce sitting on a place with fresh lemon slices.